Microsoft/azure-docs.pt-pt/articles/dns/dns-operations-recordsets-cli.md

 ms.custom: H1Hack27Feb2017
 ms.workload: infrastructure-services
 ms.date: 05/15/2018
-ms.author: victorh
+ms.author: allensu
-ms.openlocfilehash: 4864a46b91b4e243ce6a2ae3d9d36df28fe74d8d
+ms.openlocfilehash: a0316710f78afc8810f5f65e108638b08fae3da2
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "61293359"
+ms.locfileid: "74211641"
 ---
-# <a name="manage-dns-records-and-recordsets-in-azure-dns-using-the-azure-cli"></a>Gerir registos DNS e conjuntos de registros no DNS do Azure com a CLI do Azure
+# <a name="manage-dns-records-and-recordsets-in-azure-dns-using-the-azure-cli"></a>Manage DNS records and recordsets in Azure DNS using the Azure CLI

 > [!div class="op_single_selector"]
 > * [Portal do Azure](dns-operations-recordsets-portal.md)
 > * [CLI do Azure](dns-operations-recordsets-cli.md)
 > * [PowerShell](dns-operations-recordsets.md)

-Este artigo mostra-lhe como gerir registos DNS para a sua zona DNS ao utilizar a CLI do Azure para várias plataformas, que está disponível para Windows, Mac e Linux.
-Também pode gerir os registos DNS com [do Azure PowerShell](dns-operations-recordsets.md) ou o [portal do Azure](dns-operations-recordsets-portal.md).
+This article shows you how to manage DNS records for your DNS zone by using the cross-platform Azure CLI, which is available for Windows, Mac and Linux.
+You can also manage your DNS records using [Azure PowerShell](dns-operations-recordsets.md) or the [Azure portal](dns-operations-recordsets-portal.md).

-Os exemplos neste artigo partem do princípio de que já [instalado a CLI do Azure, iniciou sessão e criou uma zona DNS](dns-operations-dnszones-cli.md).
+The examples in this article assume you have already [installed the Azure CLI, signed in, and created a DNS zone](dns-operations-dnszones-cli.md).

 ## <a name="introduction"></a>Introdução